 Do you have a food blog?
 Offer coaching services on setting up a kitchen or becoming a professional food blogger.

 Travel blogger?
-Offering coaching on travel hacking, travel writing, travel photography are great ways to monetize your website by leveraging your traffic.
+Offering coaching on travel hacking, travel writing, travel photography are great ways to monetize a website by leveraging your traffic.

 Do you code?
 Why not offer “

 Fitness bloggers can offer coaching calls to people looking for ways to improve their diets or fix their workout routines.
 Many people don’t have access to dieticians or personal trainers but as long as they have an internet connection, you can help them.

 Online education is one of the fastest-growing sectors of internet marketing.
 People are hungry for knowledge and short on time.
-Who wants to travel across a city, find parking, and pay for a physical classroom setting when you can take courses online in the comfort of your own home.
+Premium content appeals to people who are cash rich and time poor.
+Few people want to travel across a city, find parking, and pay for a physical classroom setting when they can take courses online at home.

 Some courses are unsuitable for online delivery but it might surprise you how many weird and obscure courses are for sale online.
 And the market is worth almost 300 Billion.